 This shift allows travel managers to focus on strategy instead of administration, while employees enjoy smoother travel experiences.

-- Virtual reality previews → Allowing travelers to explore hotels, venues, or meeting spaces before booking
+- Virtual previews can help teams review hotels, venues, and meeting spaces before booking

 Hybrid Work and Changing Travel Demands